Scoop: Coming Up on a Rebroadcast of THE BIG BANG THEORY on CBS - Monday, August 26, 2019

 In their free time, Leonard and Sheldon enjoy fantasy role-playing games with their ever-expanding universe of friends, including fellow scientists Koothrappali, Wolowitz and Wolowitz's adorable microbiologist wife, Bernadette, who is adjusting to life with their two children.

-Scoop: Coming Up on a Rebroadcast of BULL on CBS - Monday, August 26, 2019

-Scoop: Coming Up on a Rebroadcast of NCIS on CBS - Tuesday, August 27, 2019
+Scoop: Coming Up on a New Episode of CELEBRITY FAMILY FEUD on ABC - Sunday, August 25, 2019

-Scoop: Coming Up on a Rebroadcast of SEAL TEAM on CBS - Wednesday, August 28, 2019
+Scoop: Coming Up on a Rebroadcast of MOM on CBS - Monday, August 12, 2019

 Leonard and Sheldon are brilliant physicists - geniuses in the laboratory but socially challenged everywhere else.
 Enter beautiful, street-smart neighbor Penny, who aims to teach them a thing or two about life.